 - I’m on a monthly cycle and my subscription stopped automatically renewing ? why?

 - How do I download the Civil Beat iPhone and iPad apps?

 - I’m having trouble accessing the Civil Beat app on my iPad or iPhone, what should I do?

 - Why does Civil Beat use Facebook for comments?

-- I'm signed into Facebook but my comments still aren't showing up on articles, what's the deal?
+- I’m signed into Facebook but my comments still aren’t showing up on articles, why?

 Since our inception, Civil Beat has been a paid-for site.
 Our goal has always been to have a broad impact and to build a community of engaged citizens who are involved in the conversation around the most important issues facing our community.
 Subscription revenue goes toward funding a professional staff of reporters and editors who follow civic issues and topics day in and day out, helping to make sense of and provide context for complex issues.
 To subscribe, click here.

 What is the difference between registering and subscribing?